| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 for washing cars, reducing the capacity of toilet systems by means of

+inflatable bags and using water butts for domestic horticulture.
 The Epping Forest District Council (EFDC) was considering major changes

 in the system of waste collections from households.
 Under consideration

-was the use of wheelie bins instead of plastic bags and the
+was the use of “wheelie bins“ instead of plastic bags and the

 collection of recyclable and non-recyclable (domestic) waste on alternate